 Emergency contraception is taken after sex.
 It's more effective the sooner it's taken, but can still help up to five days after unprotected sex.

-- Plan B (the morning after pill) is 95% effective within the first 24 hours of sex and 89% for the next 48 hours.
-It costs about $20.
+• Plan B (the morning after pill) is 95% effective within the first 24 hours of sex and 89% for the next 48 hours.
+It’s free and no prescription is needed.

 Insider Tip